Here is a link to last week’s series, uʍop-ǝpᴉsd∩

 So, what’s upside down about this story?
 The headwaiter told us specifically that the host presented the best of the wine before the inferior wine was served.
 That is what mystified the guests.

 But what is really upside down to the world is right side up to you and me.
-We know Jesus has a purpose for doing everything the way that He does.
+We know Jesus has an intentional way of revealing His Truth.
+He wanted believers to see what the blind people would never grasp.

 Jesus used this upside-down miracle as a teachable moment.